Editor’s note: This blog was originally published in 2019 and has been updated for accuracy.

 To make Dynamic Search ads work, you must first think of them as a very basic ad type.
 Our team likes to view them as research tools; these ads frequently analyze areas you aren’t necessarily targeting.

-Second, understand that these ads revolve and change.
+Second, understand that these ads evolve and change.
 Over time, your campaigns will continue to target new keywords and new ad copy (and thus fill in temporary gaps), but they will not necessarily continue targeting any one keyword.

 Above all, Dynamic Search ads are an ongoing strategy.
 As Google creates these ads and you see what results in conversions, you can use that information to expand your thinking for other campaigns.